ingvildeb/atlasspace/README.md

 # atlasspace

-`atlasspace` is a reusable Python package for spatial image preparation, registration, transform application, and template-space workflows for volumetric brain data.
+`atlasspace` is a reusable Python package for 3D image preparation, registration, transform application, and template-space workflows for volumetric brain data.

 This is an early-stage, pre-1.0 release.
 The core architecture is in place, but some APIs and workflow patterns may still evolve as the package is tested in